 Will has a Masters degree in History/Teaching and has taught in the public schools of Washington, D.C. as well as graduate level law school and other domestic and international courses as a regular professional panelist.
 He has published, lectured and been widely interviewed on television, radio and in print.
-He is a lifetime voting Member of the Academy of Motion Picture Arts and Sciences (AMPAS), and a Member of the Academy of Television Arts and Science (ATAS), the National Academy of Recording Arts and Science (NARAS), the Academy of Interactive Arts and Sciences (AIAS) and a documentary and feature film producer who actively serves on Award Nominating Screening Juries for both the International Documentary Association (IDA) and AMPAS.
+He is a Member of the Producer's Council of the Producers Guild of America (PGA), a lifetime voting Member of the Academy of Motion Picture Arts and Sciences (AMPAS), and a Member of the Academy of Television Arts and Science (ATAS), the National Academy of Recording Arts and Science (NARAS), the Academy of Interactive Arts and Sciences (AIAS) and a documentary and feature film producer who actively serves on Award Nominating Screening Juries for both the International Documentary Association (IDA) and AMPAS.

-Will was the Executive Producer of Firedancer, a film about the Afghan Diaspora in the U.S. and the first Afghan feature film to be submitted for Oscar consideration, that had its world premiere in Kabul and its U.S. premiere at the Tribecca Film Festival in New York and served in the same capacity on the companion documentary, Return to Afghanistan, that premiered at the U.N.
+Will was the Executive Producer of Firedancer, a film about the Afghan Diaspora in the U.S. and the first Afghan feature film to be submitted for Oscar consideration, that had its world premiere in Kabul and its U.S. premiere at the Tribecca Film Festival in New York and served in the same capacity on the companion documentary, Return to Afghanistan, that premiered at the 2007 U.N.
 Film Festival in New York in October 2007.
 He also served as both production counsel and Executive Producer for the Spanish language documentary feature, !Ya Basta! that premiered at SXSW in March 2007, which focused on the abduction phenomenon in Mexico.
-He is currently involved with the-production of two theatrical feature films, one a "global collaborative" feature entitled The Prophet that is currently in production with Oscar and other award-winning animators, narrators, composers and musicians from around the world led by Roger Allers, the Oscar-nominated animation director (The Lion King, Beauty and the Beast) , where he is serving as Executive Producer, with Salma Hayek, Clark Peterson and Ron Senkowski serving as the Producers for the project.
-He is also the Producer for a biographical picture, entitled Gibran, based on the life and work of Kahlil Gibran and which is currently in pre-production development as well as a multi-city art exhibition tour of Kahlil Gibran's works and an accompanying art book of his collected works, which is slated to be curated and released by the prestigious Skira Rizzoli publishing house.
-He is developing a feature film currently-entitled Voice of the Child that is focused on capturing children's individual and collective voices, on film and in song, to show their perspective, wisdom and power to heal the world and also in development to write, produce and direct a documentary, currently entitled Paparazzi making a 360-examination of the historical and current role and practices of celebrity and public figure coverage and on several multimedia installation and event projects as well as a television sit com series and an educationally-related "reality" genre show.
-He is serving as Executive Producer of a PBS documentary program entitled This is Ragtime: The Birth of American Music with Ragtime virtuoso Terry Waldo, and acting in the same capacity for a television series entitled Road to Houston, both of which are actively in development.
+He is involved with two features, one as Executive Producer of a "globally collaborative" Annie-Nominated film entitled Kahlil Gibran's The Prophet, which was theatrically released in 2015 and is currently available via cable/satellite OnDemand services and on DVD and Blu-Ray (see: www.gibransprophetmovie.com).
+It involves Oscar and other award-winning animators, narrators, composers and musicians from around the world who were led by Roger Allers, the Oscar-nominated animation director (The Lion King, Beauty and the Beast), and Producer Salma Hayek.
+He is also the Producer of a biographical feature, entitled Gibran, which is currently in pre-production with principal photography targeted for 2016, as well as a multi-city art North American art exhibition tour of Gibran's collected works and an accompanying art book, which is slated to be curated and released by the prestigious Skira Rizzoli publishing house.
+He is developing an online/streaming-media project entitled Voice of the Child that is focused on capturing children's individual and collective voices, on film and in song, to show their perspective, wisdom and power to heal the world and on several multimedia installation and event projects.
+He is serving as Executive Producer of a television documentary program entitled This is Ragtime: The Birth of American Music with Ragtime virtuoso Terry Waldo and Wynton Marsalis, and acting as Executive Producer of a documentary entitled Power, currently in post-production, about access to the global and local energy systems, and as Producer of an animated feature film that will be part of expanding the world-famous Daytona International Speedway and International Speedway Corporation family of brands into a character-based animated entertainment franchise distributed to a worldwide audience..

 Prior to CPG, he served as Chairman of Lone Star Entertainment Ventures, a company with offices in Austin and Los Angeles.
 Lone Star worked to raise capital and serve as executive producer and to license and distribute in all major entertainment media.
 Lone Star and he were instrumental in obtaining the 2007 enactment of tax credit and rebate incentive legislation for Texas to foster the production of film, television and interactive digital media and they worked actively with other states and on the federal and international levels in support of such measures as well.